 If they lost their shape during cooking, just use the cookie scoop again to reshape into a cup form.
 Allow the cookies to cool for a few minutes before removing from the mini muffin tin.

 While the cookies are cooling mix up the Chocolate cream filling.

-Once the cookies and chocolate cream are both cooled, then you can fill the eggnog cookie cups with the chocolate filling.
+Once the cookies and chocolate cream are both cooled, fill the eggnog cookie cups with the chocolate filling.

 Top off with a dollop of Reddi-wip.
-Then sprinkle with extra nutmeg or cinnamon and chocolate shavings if you want.
-Add a small broken Cinnamon Stick for fun!
+Sprinkle with extra nutmeg or cinnamon and chocolate shavings if you want.
+Add a small broken cinnamon stick for fun!

 You should get about 6 dozen mini cookie cups when all is said and done.